-Statute regulates the practice of applied behavior analysis.
+Statute regulates the practice of medicine.
 This mandates licensure for provision of those services.
-Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.
+The rules update standards of educational programs and add clarifications.
+These additions will make compliance easier for applicants and licensees.

 C. What is the desired outcome?